 - Must be a U.S. Citizen or National

 - Males born after 12-31-59 must be registered for Selective Service

 - Must submit resume and supporting documents (See How To Apply)

 - Suitability for Federal employment, as determined by a background investigation

 - May be required to successfully complete a probationary period

-Applicants must meet all eligibility and qualification requirements no later than the closing date of this announcement.
+Applicants must meet all eligibility and qualification requirements upon the closing date of this announcement.

-You may qualify at the GS-14 level, if you fulfill the following qualification requirements:
+You may qualify at the SL-00 level, if you fulfill the following qualification requirements:

 Experience refers to paid and unpaid experience, including volunteer work done through National Service programs (e.g., Peace Corps, AmeriCorps) and other organizations (e.g., professional; philanthropic; religious; spiritual; community, student, social).
 Volunteer work helps build critical competencies, knowledge, and skills and can provide valuable training and experience that translates directly to paid employment.
 You will receive credit for all qualifying experience, including volunteer experience.